Async read and write traits

 The current versions

-There are currently AsyncRead and AsyncWrite traits defined in futures-rs (reused in Smol/async-std, and there are different but similar traits in Tokio).
-Since we can't currently define async functions in traits, they use poll_read and poll_write functions which are unergonomic.
-Ideally, the async read and write traits would look just like the sync versions in std (just with some async keywords scattered around).
+traits defined in futures-rs (reused in Smol/async-std, and there are different but similar traits in Tokio).
+Since we can't currently define async functions in traits, they use poll_read

 Goals

-• The traits should be ergonomic to implement and to use (a specific aspect of ergonomics is that they should reflect the sync versions of the traits).
+- The traits should be ergonomic to implement and to use (a specific aspect of ergonomics is that they should reflect the sync versions of the traits).

-• Support vectored reads and writes.
+- Support vectored reads and writes.

-• Support reading into uninitialized memory.
+- Support reading into uninitialized memory.

-• Support concurrent reading and writing of a single resource.
+- Support concurrent reading and writing of a single resource.

-• Work well as trait objects.
+- Work well as trait objects.

-• Work in no_std scenarios.
+- Work in

-• Work well with io_uring, IOCP, and other completion-based systems
+scenarios. - Work well with io_uring, IOCP, and other completion-based systems

 I'm going to assume that work to support async functions in traits and trait objects lands.

 I'm also going to assume that work to move the Error trait to libcore continues to progress.
-That gives us a path to using Results in a no_std scenario, so I won't discuss that goal any further.
+That gives us a path to using Result

 Proposal

-Note on naming: in this proposal I will assume traits are in std::io::async and are named without the Async prefix.
-To disambiguate them from the existing traits one could use async::.
-E.g., async::Read rather than AsyncRead.
+.
 I found this to be easier to read and write in the blog post, but the naming discussion is ongoing and we may well use the prefixed names.
 In any case, the designs of the proposal and alternatives are not really affected by the naming.

 First, I'll present a simplified version of the traits to make things easier to explain.
 I'll present the complete version later.